-Dr Montague graduated in 1996 with honours from the University of Glasgow Medical School where she received the prestigious Brunton Memorial Prize as the most distinguished graduate of the year.
-She was also awarded the Hall Prize for Paediatrics and the Cullen Medal for Surgery.
+I graduated in 1996 with honours from the University of Glasgow Medical School where I received the prestigious Brunton Memorial Prize for the most distinguished graduate of the year.
+I was also awarded the Hall Prize for paediatrics and the Cullen Medal for surgery.

-She completed advanced specialty training in Ear, Nose and Throat, Head and Neck Surgery in Dundee and Edinburgh.
-She undertook a one year fellowship in Paediatric Otolaryngology at Yorkhill Children's Hospital, Glasgow.
-She was appointed to the University Department of Otolaryngology in Edinburgh as a Consultant ENT Surgeon with a specialist interest in Paediatric Otolaryngology in 2007.
+I completed advanced specialty training in ear, nose and throat, head and neck surgery in Dundee and Edinburgh and I undertook a one year fellowship in paediatric otolaryngology at Yorkhill Children's Hospital, Glasgow.
+I was appointed to the University Department of Otolaryngology in Edinburgh as a Consultant ENT Surgeon with a specialist interest in paediatric otolaryngology in 2007.